ellysh/video-game-bots/InGameBots/process-memory-analysis.md

 ### 32-bit Application Analyzing

-We will use [ColorPix](https://www.colorschemer.com/colorpix_info.php) 32-bit application to demonstrate an algorithm of searching specific variable in process's memory.
+We will use [ColorPix](https://www.colorschemer.com/colorpix_info.php) 32-bit application to demonstrate an algorithm of searching specific variable in process memory.
 Now we will perform the algorithm manually to understand each step better.

 ColorPix application has been described and used in the "Clicker Bots" chapter.
 This is a screenshoot of the application's window: